RamenVentures/Operating-Manual/README.md

 ---

 ### Learning
+Step 3 is to learn more about this target market and their problems, right from the user.

 #### Goal
-To learn more about your target market and their problems, right from the user.
+To develop a deep understanding of this target market and their problems.

 #### Questions
 We'll chat with a few users in your target market and ask: